Edible oil refining: Bleaching and filtration

 Raw oil contains various pigments such as chlorophylls, carotenoids, xanthophyll, etc., which can cause problems with subsequent treatments or can color the final product during storage.
 This process aims to remove them using bleaching earth, which is a class of acidic clay that is capable to absorb oil's pigments and also metals.
 This process can be performed after or before winterization.

 Oil is mixed with this earth in 0.2-2% weight ratio, then vacuum is applied and the suspension is heated at 70-140 °C to both improve the decomposition of fatty acid peroxides and the absorption of the pigment.
 After that, the oil is passed through a filter press.
 It is also possible to treat oil with silica to improve purification and metals removal.

 Deodorization

-During the last steps of refining process, the oil is stripped with vapor at a high temperature to remove all of the remaining unpleasant odors and flavors present in it.
+During the final steps of the refining process, the oil is stripped with vapor at a high temperature to remove all remaining undesirable odors and flavors present in it.
 This step removes residual fatty acids, sterols, and other unsaponifiable substances.
 Usually, 270 °C vapor is used, but an inferior temperature could be applied if the oil has low odor content and if vacuum is applied.
 No alternative processes are considered currently.